buildtesters/buildtest/docs/contributing/build_documentation.rst

 which will generate the documentation.

 Sphinx will read the configuration file `conf.py <https://github.com/buildtesters/buildtest/blob/devel/docs/conf.py>`_ used for building the project.
-We have enabled a couple `sphinx extensions <https://www.sphinx-doc.org/en/master/usage/extensions/index.html>`_ in our project to customize our documentation
+We have enabled a couple :ref:`sphinx extensions <https://www.sphinx-doc.org/en/master/usage/extensions/index.html>`_ in our project to customize our documentation

 API Generation